-Remove-AdComputer remove an active directory computer.
+Remove-AdComputer removes an active directory computer.

 Remove-ADComputer [-WhatIf] [-Confirm] [-AuthType <ADAuthType>] [-Credential <PSCredential>] [-Identity] <ADComputer> [-Partition <String>] [-Server <String>] [<CommonParameters>]

-–AuthType – It specifies authentication method to use.
+–AuthType – It specifies the authentication method to use.
 AuthType parameter accepts either Basic (or 1) or Negotiate (or 0).
 It has Negotiate default authentication method.

 PSCredential object by using